shivam-chaturvedi/sri-gupta-speak-score/README.md

-# Dialectica - Speak.
+# Dialecta - Speak.
 Score.
 Improve.

 Master the art of debate and public speaking with AI-powered feedback.
 Practice daily, track your progress, and become a confident speaker.